Phase 4 Public Sector Decarbonisation Scheme

 After the application portal closes, our team will begin initial quality checks on applications.
 This check will ensure your application meets the minimum criteria and that all mandatory documents are attached.
 If an application fails at this stage, it will be withdrawn from the scheme, and you will be contacted by us.
 This decision is likely to take place before an assessor has had any contact with the applicant.

 Please note that while you can submit more than one application, any duplicates will be withdrawn at this stage before applications are given a ranking by a targeted allocation.
-Please refer to section 2.2 of the guidance notes for further details on targeted allocation alongside the targeted allocation video available to view on the website.
+Please refer to section 2.2 of the guidance notes for further details on targeted allocation alongside this targeted allocation video.

 Projects that have been unsuccessful at this stage will be formally notified via email and provided feedback on their application.